ssoudan/edisonIsThePilot/DESIGN.md

 ### 3.2 Subsystems

 #### 3.2.1 Heading measurement
 Seems that compass calibration might be required here to prevent non-linear behaviors.
 It is sensible to pitch and roll and would require a gyro to compensate for this.
-Also it is sensible to magnetic environnement and would require to be located as far as possible of the engine.
+Also it is sensible to magnetic environment and would require to be located as far as possible of the engine.

-The utilisation of a GPS to get the heading also brings some constraints but we will investiguate this way.
+The utilisation of a GPS to get the heading also brings some constraints but we will investigate this way.

 #### 3.2.2 Rudder control
 For now, we will assume we don't need a closed-loop control system here and the existing steering chain is fine.
 But we need to make sure there is as little  slackness as possible in the chain made of the motor, the steering wheel, and the rudder.